 About Labrador Iron Mines Holdings Limited (LIM)

-The James Mine is connected by a direct rail link to the Port of Sept-Îles, Québec.
-The project also benefits from established infrastructure including the town, airport hydro power and railway service.
-Starting with the James Mine and leading to the development of the expanding Houston flagship project, our objective is to provide shareholders with long-term value with a plan to increase production towards 5 million tonnes per year from a portfolio of 20 iron ore deposits in Labrador and Quebec, all within 50 kilometres of the town of Schefferville.
+LIM's Silver Yards processing facility is connected by a direct rail link to the Port of Sept-Îles, Québec.
+The operation also benefits from established infrastructure including hydro power, the town, airport, and railway service.
+Starting with the James Mine and leading to the development of the expanding Houston flagship project, LIM's objective is to provide shareholders with long-term value from its iron ore deposits in Labrador and Quebec, all within 50 kilometres of the town of Schefferville.

 LIM is currently the only independently-owned Canadian iron ore producer listed on the Toronto Stock Exchange and trades under the symbol LIM.

 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
 Inferred mineral resources are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves.
 There is no certainty that mineral resources will be converted into mineral reserves.